Imara

 On 28 January 2013.

-A decade ago, the term ‘theory of change’ meant little to the UK charity sector.
-But today, more and more charities are using theories of change, and more and more funders are asking to see them.
+More and more charities are using theories of change, and more funders are asking to see them.
 So what is a theory of change, and why is it so valuable?